danbider/lora-tradeoffs/README.md

 | gradient_clipping            | norm (threshold=1)                                                                      |
 | num_gpus                     | 32                                                                                      |

 Each model was finetuned separately for 1, 2, 4, 8 and 16 epochs.
+These checkpoints are available as well by using the branches associated with each model.

 | Epoch    | Number of Batches | Estimated Tokens |
 | -------- | ---------- | ----------------|